The cost of owning our house after a year

 House Transfer Fees

 The most significant bill, by far, we had to pay was the fee for the official property transfer.
 I do not understand how this can be so expensive.
-In my head, all they have to do is change a name on a few items on a computer.
+In my head, all they have to do is change the name on a few items on a computer.

 In total, we paid 23’315 CHF for this bill.
 I still cannot believe that.
-This fee has two parts, some fixed fees, and some proportional fees.
+This fee has two parts, some fixed fees and some proportional fees.
 By far, the most expensive part is the proportional fees.

 For the proportional fees, we paid 1.5% of the house’s value to the canton.
-And then the same for the county.
+And then the same for the municipality.
 That’s 3% of the value of the house wasted.
 So, this part accounted for 21’450 CHF.
 And the rest is all the fixed fees.

 Notary Fees

 Another large one-time fee is the notary fee.
 For our house contract, we paid 3400 CHF for the notary.
-Considering the little amount of work involved, that is already a high fee.
+Considering the small amount of work involved, that is already a high fee.
 However, compared to the land register, this is fair.

-Regular fees
+Recurring fees

 Now, I want to compare the regular living fees inside our owned house to renting our apartment.
 Regular fees represent the cost of living in our house that will pay for many years to come.

 Some of the fees did not change at all.
 For instance, we still spend about 1200 CHF per year on electricity.
 We do not use more electricity in the new house, which is excellent.
-We pay about 400 CHF for water per year.
+We pay about 400 CHF for water and sewage per year.
 This bill was included in the charges for the previous apartment and should be about the same.

 Mortgage interests